VanOns/laraberg/README.md

 #### WordPress exports

-Laraberg uses the WordPress Gutenberg packages under the hood, a lot of those packages expose functionality that lets you customize the editor.
-You can find these packages in Javascript in the global `Laraberg` object.
+Laraberg uses the WordPress Gutenberg packages under the hood.
+A lot of these packages expose functionality that lets you customize the editor.
+You can access these packages in Javascript using the global `Laraberg` object.

 - `Laraberg.wordpress.blockEditor`
 - `Laraberg.wordpress.blocks`